What to BringWe recommend packing light (both figuratively and literally)

 Accommodations, Wi-Fi in town, and Ayahuasca Diet friendly restaurants

 There many, many hotel, and hostels in Iquitos.
 Here are the three hotels we work with in Iquitos (Hostal El Colibri (economical choice), Casa Morey (upgraded and provides hot water) and El Dorado Plaza (high end hotel in Iquitos) all have free Wi-Fi for guests but please be aware that internet can be slow.
 There is a phone booth available near Plaza de Armas and an Internet Cafe.
-Also in Iquitos, the Karma Cafe and Dawn of the Amazon Cafe both have Wi-Fi and an excellent Ayahuasca diet menu.
+Also in Iquitos, the Karma Cafe and Dawn of the Amazon Cafe both have Wi-Fi and excellent Ayahuasca diet menus.